SonithPai/Mini-Projects/README.md

 ## Circle of Triangles

 In this game you will enter the number of circles you want and in the Turtle Graphics those many circles will be drawn.

+## Math Questions Game

+The Math Questions Game  is an interactive and beginner-friendly game, designed to test and improve your basic arithmetic skills.
+The game generates random math problems involving multiplication.